 Hone Your Writing Skills

 No matter how great at cooking you are and how knowledgeable you are about food culture, your blog will not find readers if you don’t write well enough.
 If you don’t have any background in creative writing, that’s okay.
-There are online tutorials you can enroll in.
+There are online tutorials you can enrol in.
 You can also join writing prompts to hone your writing.
 Plus, it would be best if you read more.
 That’s the most oft-cited advice given by established writers to newbie writers.

 Brush Up On Photography